Before you buy those organic bluejeans...

 "The question is consumption.
 The greenest shirt is the one you don't buy," says Ms. Wiedemann.

 She also cautions against trying to compare different fabrics to try and figure out which one is the greenest.
 Instead, she says, it makes more sense to consider the spectrum of each cloth: For cotton, for example, the greenest option would be used clothing, then recycled, organic, and finally, conventional.

 Part of the challenge is that there is currently no oversight governing manufacturers' claims, explains Jamie Bainbridge, director of textile and product development for Nau, an ecoclothier in Oregon that pledges to use no new oil in its garments and is working to set up a system whereby consumers will be able to trace the wool in its sweaters back to the source.

 For example, a manufacturer can make a shirt of organic cotton, but the dye used in it doesn't have to be organic at all.
 "They can say anything they want to right now, because nobody's governing them," says Ms. Bainbridge.

 "The consumer can't be as highly educated as they need to be," adds Bainbridge, a member of an ecological working group that's trying to devise ratings that are clear and consistent.
 They hope to come up with a way to tell consumers how green the garment they're buying is.

 "We need to cut out the 'greenwashing,' and tell the consumer what they're really getting," she says.

 "We have to build a rating system that's strong enough – it needs to be as simple as the LEED system [for green construction]," she adds.
 "That way a consumer can say, that's organic or it's not."

-Editor’s Note: The original version of this article misspelled the name of EcoStiletto.
-There’s more to green clothes than organic fabric.
-In the next story in our series on green clothing, we’ll look at how the cleaning and care of clothing makes more of an impact on the environment than the type of fabric from which it’s made.
+Editor's Note: There's more to green clothes than organic fabric.
+Tomorrow, we'll look at how the cleaning and care of clothing makes more of an impact on the environment than the type of fabric from which it's made.